 PARTS even performs well when errors are non-gaussian – indicating that assumptions of normality are not highly important for this method.

 One caveat to this is that PARTS performs poorly when a fixed source of spatial variation is unaccounted for (i.e., R1), especially when this source of variation is confounded with the independent variable of interest (i.e., land class).
 This is similar to the multi-collinearity problem in regression and researchers should cautiously consider possible sources of fixed variation that are not related to the variable of interest.

+While the method was designed for application with remotely sensed datasets, the analysis is valid for any spatial and/or spatiotemporal datasets.